Bass Abyss Level Editor

 Ignoring that fancy name, and the other scary tabs, everything you need to change is in the Parameters tab.

-Click on the Value next to the setting name you want to change to set it.
+Click on the Value next to the setting name you want to change.

 Background Image: You can select any of the images I've used for the existing Bass Abyss levels.
 The editor is unable to preview any changes you make here.
 This is because the background images are not stored in the editor, but in the server where Bass Abyss is hosted.